-Copyright © 2006 Juniper Networks, Inc. All rights reserved.
+Copyright © 2008 Juniper Networks, Inc. All rights reserved.

-Juniper Networks and the Juniper Networks logo are registered trademarks of Juniper Networks, Inc. in the United States and other countries.
-All other trademarks, service marks, registered trademarks, or registered service marks in this document are the property of Juniper Networks or their respective owners.
+Juniper Networks, the Juniper Networks logo, JUNOS, NetScreen, ScreenOS, and Steel-Belted Radius are registered trademarks of Juniper Networks, Inc. in the United States and other countries.
+JUNOSe is a trademark of Juniper Networks, Inc. All other trademarks, service marks, registered trademarks, or registered service marks are the property of their respective owners.

 All specifications are subject to change without notice.
 Juniper Networks assumes no responsibility for any inaccuracies in this document or for any obligation to update information in this document.
 Juniper Networks reserves the right to change, modify, transfer, or otherwise revise this publication without notice.